EdgeApp/react-native-airship/README.md

 Airship.show(...);
 ```

 If you are on Android, and you have the StatusBar set to translucent, you must set the `statusBarTranslucent` property to true on the top-level Airship component.
-You

 ## Demo